 Rationality is purely a tool, a way to try to properly connect facts to a desired end.
 Some significant part of Jefferson knew slavery was wrong, but another part wanted to allow it to continue.
 We can argue over the reasons, but ultimately, this was a failure of rationality in allowing obvious contradictions to persist.
 That this rationalization was practiced by nearly every American at the time is relevant and maybe even partly exculpatory, but doesn't change the facts.

 Where societies end up reasonably disagreeing is on desirable ends.
 Is a clause in the Patriot worth the sacrifice in freedom to gain some expected measure of security?
 Is it worth reforming Social Security to give up some security for expected freedom and economic expansion?
+Whether we can see them clearly or not, there are facts underpinning discussions like these, but determining which road is best is a value judgment.

 This issue is far too large for one blog post, but suffice that I agree with Hayes that voters are less rational in voting, but our reasons are complex.
 Our motives are best understood through frameworks like sociobiology and evolutionary psychology, I think.